 old-time feel to it and the Hockey players loved it.

-One other peculiar was the huge mound (15 ft tall) of
+One other peculiar thing was the huge mound (15 ft tall) of

 reddish brown dirt that covered the entire west end of the rink and blocked